-3.3 Extraction Modules
+3.3.
+Extraction modules

-The forensic study conducted in Section 2 suggests that the internal representation of messaging web clients is different for each application.
-Considering the ever-growing number of web applications, there is not an obvious number of extraction modules that should be integrated into RAMAS before-hand.
-Thus, users should be able to develop and install new extraction modules without the need for changing the system's core or to be familiar with a specific programming language.
+The forensic study conducted in Section 2 reveals that the internal representation of messaging clients is different for each application.
+Thus, the absence of a common internal representation for diverse applications imply that it is hard to devise a single regular expression to retrieve all relevant high-level data.
+Additionally, considering the ever-growing number of messaging applications, there is not an obvious number of extraction modules that should be integrated into RAMAS before-hand.
+Thus, users should be able to developnew extraction modules without the need for changing the system's core or to be familiar with a specific programming language.
 We used Python's ConfigParser configuration files for implementing extraction modules.
-These easily allow us to define groups of named values which suffice for delimiting an existing record, as well as individual fields within the record.
+These easily allow us to define groups of values which suffice for delimiting an existing record, as well as individual fields within the record.